 In a WSJ article published this week, Dane Holmes, top HR executive at Goldman, conceded, “We were contributing to an environment that pressured students to choose rather than to explore.”

 Due to increasing school pressure, and the lack of improved recruiting results that banks saw, the Wall Street giants obliged schools’ repeated requests to return the madness to the fall of junior year.
-So undergrads, breathe a sigh of relief and focus (at least for two years) on gaining the experience – academic, professional, and life – that will set you up for internship success your junior year.
+So undergrads, breathe a sigh of relief and focus (at least for two years) on gaining the experience – academic, professional, and life – that will set you up for financial consulting internship success your junior year.

-By all accounts, this is welcome news across the spectrum for undergrads targeting consulting internships.
+By all accounts, this is welcome news across the spectrum for undergrads targeting financial consulting internships.
 Banks are consulting firms’ biggest competitors for talent (along with Silicon Valley), and with banks pushing timelines back, consulting firms have no reason to begin interviews in the spring of a student’s sophomore year.

 While this means undergrads have a little bit more time to prepare for recruiting crunch time, it doesn’t mean they can take Sophomore Spring off.
 Far from it – consulting, banking, and tech firms will still be holding on-campus events during the spring targeted at underclassmen, and their notebooks (recording who they love and who they’ll want to interview come fall) are ready and waiting.